The Community Development grant program aims to achieve the following:

 Program Participant Obligations

-In general, successful applicants will receive 50% of the approved grant award when the Community Development grant is approved.
-Upon completion of the program / initiative, the organization must submit a Summary Report and accompanying receipts to the NAJC, when the remaining 50% will be paid.
-COVID-19 stabilization support applications covering anticipated revenue losses and continued operating costs during the period April 1, 2021 to December 31, 2021 will follow this principle.
-50% of the approved grant will be paid when the Community Development grant is approved, and the final 50% will be paid following receipt of a Summary Report and financial statement detailing the actual revenues earned and expenditures incurred during the period.
+In general, successful applicants will receive two thirds of the approved grant award when the Community Development grant is approved.
+Upon completion of the program / initiative, the organization must submit a Summary Report and accompanying receipts to the NAJC, when the remaining amount will be paid.
+COVID-19 stabilization support applications covering anticipated revenue losses and continued operating costs during the period April 1, 2021 to December 31, 2021 will follow this principle: two thirds of the approved grant will be paid when the Community Development grant is approved, and the final amount will be paid following receipt of a Summary Report (for projects) or financial statement (for revenue/income loss) detailing the actual revenues earned and expenditures incurred during the period.

 When an application is approved to provide COVID-19 stabilization support for revenues lost and/or costs incurred between January 1, 2021 and March 31, 2021, provided that detailed financial statements were submitted in support of the application, 100% of the grant award will be paid upon approval of the Community Development grant.
 A Summary report will not be required in such cases.